 Nazareth “Naz” Pantaloni is currently Head of the Copyright Program at Indiana University Libraries.
 He was previously the Assistant Director for Copyright and Administration at the Jacobs School of Music’s William and Gayle Cook Music Library.
 Naz holds a Master of Science degree from the College of Information Studies at Drexel University, a Juris Doctor from the Beasley School of Law at Temple University, and a Ph.D. from Villanova University.
 He is an affiliated faculty member with Indiana University Maurer School of Law’s Center for Intellectual Property Research.
 In addition, he teaches courses on copyright law, music copyright and licensing, and legal issues in the arts in the IU Jacobs School of Music, the IU Department of Information and Library Science, and the IU School of Public and Environmental Affairs Graduate Program in Arts Administration.

-Brianna L. Schofield is the Executive Director of Authors Alliance, a nonprofit organization representing the interests of authors who want to take advantage of the digital age to share their creations with readers, promote the ongoing progress of knowledge, and advance the public good.
+Brianna L. Schofield is the Director of the Office of Scholarly Communication at Stanford University.
 She is the co-author of a comprehensive, illustrated handbook to evaluating whether works are in the public domain, a guide to understanding and negotiating publication contracts, a guide that helps authors revert rights, a guide to understanding open access, and a guide to fair use for nonfiction authors.
 Schofield holds a JD from UC Berkeley, School of Law and a BSc from the London School of Economics and Political Science.